The Halt

 The Halt (Ang Hupa) is a 2019 Filipino dystopian drama film edited, written, and directed by Lav Diaz.
 It was screened in the Directors' Fortnight section at the 2019 Cannes Film Festival.

 Synopsis

-Set in the 2030s after a massive volcanic eruption, Manila has been in the dark for the last three years without a single sunlight.
+Set in 2034 after a massive volcanic eruption, Manila has been in the dark for the last three years without a single sunlight.
 Riots control countries and communities.
 Epidemics ravage the continent.
 Millions have died and millions more have left.